 Singles and Versions: Digipak versions deliver a couple of bonus tracks.
 Al Jourgensen put in a mix of the title track, now titled “Mandatory Sacrifice”, which doesn’t so much smooth off the rough edges as add a whole bunch more.
 “Enhanced Reality” is a synth-heavy ballad, and possibly final proof that Burton wanted to flee the confines of the Factory and instead form a band where his songs wouldn’t have to battle the relentless metal machine for attention.
 The Japanese version also add a remix of “Dielectric” called “Maximum Voltage Capacitor”, but I’m beginning to lose patience with all these Radio Shack parts catalogue song titles.

 Fear Factory toured in 2016, but then everything began to fall apart.
 The recording of the next album began, various side-project also aired, interspersed with lawsuits from the ex-members.
 Rumours circled as to whether the album or even the band still existed.
-It came to a head in October 2020 when Burton C.Bell – the only continuous member – announced his departure from the band.
-The long-awaited album Aggression Continuum is still coming out in 2021, as his vocals were recorded some years ago, but how Dino plans to promote and tour the album given the current state of both the band and the world at large remains to be seen.
-Don’t expect a pre-release review or anything, just be assured I’ll post an update here in a few months and report back once the new songs have had a chance to sink in.
+It came to a head in October 2020 when Burton C.Bell – the only continuous member – announced his departure from the band, around the same time a crowdfunder was launched, apparently in support of releasing the next Fear Factory album.